Goldman Assigned “a Neutral” Rating to IonQ Inc. (NYSE:IONQ) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of IonQ Inc. (NYSE:IONQ) raised 6.12% to close Wednesday’s market session at $5.72, higher as compared to yesterday’s close.
-The stock price fluctuated between $5.32 and $5.73 throughout the trading session with the volume trading being 3454976 shares, which represented a significant variation when compared to the three months average volume of 4.88 million shares.
-The firm’s stock price fluctuated 4.95% within the last five trades and -29.38% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -77.08% in the last 6 months and -63.33% was subtracted to its value over the previous 3 months.
-IONQ stock is trading at a margin of -6.18%, -40.95% and -55.74% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of IonQ Inc. (NYSE:IONQ) raised 2.95% to close Friday’s market session at $5.93, higher as compared to yesterday’s close.
+The stock price fluctuated between $5.673 and $6.116 throughout the trading session with the volume trading being 6442543 shares, which represented a significant variation when compared to the three months average volume of 4.90 million shares.
+The firm’s stock price fluctuated 5.33% within the last five trades and -28.64% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -75.48% in the last 6 months and -62.89% was subtracted to its value over the previous 3 months.
+IONQ stock is trading at a margin of 1.45%, -36.95% and -53.96% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does IonQ Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?